8. The SMAL Linker

 6. Library Macros

-7. A Simplified Linker for UNIX
+7. A Simplified Linker for Unix

 When the SMAL assembler processes a source program, it produces an object file.
 Object files are encoded in the SMAL object sublanguage, and may be linked into a load file by the SMAL assembler.
 When the assembler is used for this linkage editing function, it is controlled by a linker control program, encoded in the SMAL32 linker control sublanguage.
 As a linker, the assembler may process object library files in addition to simple object files; such object library files must be encoded in the SMAL32 object library sublanguage.
 Finally, the output of the assembler when it is used as a linkage editor is either another object file or a load file encoded in the SMAL loader sublanguage.